chunyufen/Simple_typst_article_template_with_distributed_folders/README.md

 The main text files are stored in "chapters".
 Image files are stored in "images".

-This template solved the problem mentioned in
+This template solved the problem mentioned in my repository "Simple typst article template" [here](https://github.com/chunyufen/Simple_typst_article_template).
+The problem is solved by trial and error.

 ```
 .